jem2305/ansible-pac-test/README.md

 1. You may then run the workflow by clicking the 'Launch' button.

 1. On the first run, you will see the 'Check Terraform' job fail.
-This is because the Cloud Object Storage instance fails to meet policy requirements.
+This is because the Cloudant instance fails to meet policy requirements.

     ![Workflow Failure](docs/images/workflow-failure.png)